Contested Wills and Estates

 Is there a time limit for me to contest a Will?

-The law specifies six months, from the date of Probate.
+The law specifies six months, from the date Probate is granted.
 However, it is sometimes possible to get an extension of time.